Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Proofs of KPERFORMANCE and ratefunction

 Note that the assumption of the proposition allows us to take very small $\eta$.
 We choose it small enough so that the term $o^\eta(1)$ in the above equation is smaller than $0.05$.
-Then for large enough $n$, for any $\psi \in [-\pi/3, \pi/3]$, we have $\Rec(H''(\psi))\leq -0.4n$.
+For large enough $n$ and any $\psi \in [-\pi/3, \pi/3]$, we have $\Rec(H''(\psi))\leq -0.4n$.
 It follows from the mean value theorem that

 Consequently, for large enough $n$ and $m$, we have

 We now bound the tails $I_2$ and $I_3$.
 For $\psi \in [-\pi, -\pi/3] \cup [\pi/3, \pi]$, we obtain from \eqref{e:hestimate2} that $|h(\psi)|\leq \exp\{0.5n(1+o^\eta(1))\}$.
 Thus, for small enough $\eta$, we have